 The motor is to be mounted on the motor bracket and be secured with fixing bolts.
-The centrifugal clutch, and also the drive belt and the throttle wire are to be installed on the sawmill.
-Follow the assembly instructions, and then the instructions under the section Order of adjustments in the sawmill
+The illustration below shows the hole pattern used for the Briggs 18 hp engine.
+The centrifugal clutch, the drive belt and the throttle wire are to be installed on the sawmill.
+Follow the assembly instructions, and then the instructions under the section Order of adjustments in the sawmill user manual when the assembly is finished.